Fall 2011 Issue (October 2011)

 It's about two weeks later and I'm on another trip to the mall.
 I return to the places where each man was given his walking papers.
 I stand where she stood, and then I turn and stand in a sort of reverie where each of the departed stood.
 I breathe in the remnants of their hurt.
 Requiescant in pace, I offer, remembering to make the verb plural.
-I mentally light two candles and picture the men on their knees.
-The candles flicker out and I shiver in their remaining warmth.
+I mentally light two candles and picture the men on their knees, begging me to release them.
+Their candles flicker out and I shiver in their remaining warmth.

 I return to the mall several more times during the next week.
 I’m beginning to think I'm seeing her, glimpses of someone in a store.
 I often follow someone right out of the mall and into the parking lot, only to discover that it's someone else.
 And now, on one last shopping excursion, I'm waiting in line at a fast food counter, and I feel a hand on my arm.
 I turn slowly.

 "Excuse me, do you have the time?" she purrs.